LandonTClipp/lambda-docs/docs/public-cloud/on-demand/running-benchmark-gh200.md

   - on-demand cloud
 ---

-# Running a PyTorch^&reg;^-based benchmark on an NVIDIA GH200 instance
+# Running a PyTorch®-based benchmark on an NVIDIA GH200 instance

 This tutorial describes how to run an NGC-based benchmark on an On-Demand Cloud (ODC) instance backed with the NVIDIA GH200 Grace Hopper Superchip.
 The tutorial also outlines how to run the benchmark on other ODC instance types to compare performance.
-The benchmark uses a variety of PyTorch^&reg;^ examples from NVIDIA's
+The benchmark uses a variety of PyTorch® examples from NVIDIA's
 [Deep Learning Examples](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch){ target="_blank" .external }
 repository.